 Forty-one year old Shane Stanford’s criminal record showed him to have a proven violent propensity, a proven disrespect for police, and an obvious lack of concern for court orders.
 Yet some liberal judge released him on bail and he is now charged with murdering twenty-three year old Kevin Burns.
 Why wouldn’t criminals laugh at the courts with those types of idiotic decisions?

 Shane Stanford’s criminal record is pictured below.
 It includes Assault, Assaulting a Peace Officer, Obstructing a Peace Officer, and two counts of breach of his previous bail conditions.
 Still, the courts set him free again.

 Look at the case of Khouri Green and see his criminal record.
-Judges kept releasing him over and over again until he was finally, and predictably so, charged with murder.
+Judges kept releasing him over and over again until he was finally, and absolutely predictably so, charged with murder.
 BC’s liberal judges regularly grant bail to drug dealers, gang members and multiple time offenders.

 The first priority of a judge in making a bail decision must be to protect the public

 Understanding Entitlement To Bail

 Bail is a privilege that may be extended to an accused as the accused awaits trial.
 The basis in law for bail is that the accused has not yet been found guilty of any crime.
 Therefore, they should not be required to sacrifice their freedom.

 In BC an accused is entitled to bail under a three part test.
 For bail to be denied, Crown must show why the detention of the accused in necessary:

 - to ensure that the accused will attend court

 - in order to maintain confidence in the administration of justice